18F/cv_faq/_content/biosafety/what-information-is-required-on-outer-packages-ice-packs.md

 2. Biological Substance, Category B
 3. Shipper's name, address, and phone number
 4. Receiver's name, address, and phone number

-5. Name and phone number of a responsible person is optional if it is on the airway bill
+The name and phone number of a responsible person is optional if it is already on the airway bill.

 For additional information, refer to the following: